Professor Richard Gilbertson MBBS, PhD -Chair

 Dr Sam Blackman is a physician-scientist and paediatric haematologist-oncologist who focuses on the clinical development of new therapeutics for cancer.

-Most recently he was the Senior Medical Director at Juno Therapeutics where he focused on the development of immunotherapy treatments for leukaemia.
+He is currently the Head of Clinical Development at Silverback Therapeutics and was previously the Senior Medical Director at Juno Therapeutics where he focused on the development of immunotherapy treatments for leukaemia.
 Previously, he was the Head of Translational Medicine at Seattle Genetics where he oversaw integration and planning for early clinical testing of new immunotherapy treatments.